HenryDayHall/housemanual/manual.md

 We feed her 50g in the evening.
-In the TODO;location cupboard in the kitchen you will find
+In the K6 cupboard in the kitchen you will find
 - A white plastic, grey lid, "cereal box" style container, containing dry cat food.
 - A small empty margarine tub.
 - A black electric food scale.